 Maybe the parents are coming into town and they (and you) want to play “tourist.”
 Okay.
 Well, the one thing to remember about being a tourist in Nashville is that everyone who lives here will like you a lot better if you don’t act like a tourist.
 Don’t gawk at celebrities.
 Don’t act like you’re a college student on Spring Break, even if you are.
-For God’s sakes, don’t rent a pedal tavern, and if you’re celebrating a bachelorette party, this goes double for you.
+For God’s sake, don’t rent a pedal tavern, and if you’re celebrating a bachelorette party, this goes double for you.

 Many of the same stars gracing the Opry stage got their start at The Bluebird Cafe, located in the tony Green Hills neighborhood.
 Be forewarned, however—the venue is tiny, and the demand for seats is fierce.
 But big names (think first-name-only stars like Vince, Alan, Reba, and Garth) are known to randomly drop in from time to time, making a Bluebird visit the most pleasant kind of lottery ticket.
 Want to see where the stars recorded their hits?
 You’ll want to check out RCA Studio B in the Music Row neighborhood.
 Famous in the 1960s for being the epicenter of what was referred to at the time as “The Nashville Sound,” RCA Studio B was instrumental in reviving and expanding the popularity of country music and establishing Nashville as a recording center.
-It was listed it on the National Register of Historic Places in 2012 (which, it should be said, didn’t stop a brain-dead developer from wanting to turn it into condos a few years back).
+It was listed it on the National Register of Historic Places in 2012 (which, it should be said, didn’t stop a misguided developer from wanting to turn it into condos a few years back).

 If you’re tired of singer-songwriters and prefer the dulcet tones of mother nature, Cheekwood Botanical Garden and Museum of Art might be more your style.
 Opened as a museum in 1960, the grounds used to be the home of the Cheek family, who made their bones as the inventors of what would later be known as Maxwell House coffee (the Cheeks originally sold and marketed their coffee through the Maxwell House Hotel in downtown Nashville).
 Whether you prefer acres of manicured gardens (the Japanese garden is a must-visit oasis of calm), or painted representations of same, Cheekwood has you covered.
 Now, if you prefer your landscaped grounds walled-in with bleacher seating and replete with hot dogs and cold beer, check out the Nashville Sounds at First Tennessee Park, located adjacent to the Germantown neighborhood.
 Featuring a wonderful view of downtown, the park’s amenities and general aesthetics are such that it’s a great place to catch some rays even if AAA-level minor league baseball’s not your thing.